alxwuz/11SE_Task-2/PROJECT_DOCUMENTATION.md

 # Sprint 1
 ## **Requirements Definition**
 ### **Functional Requirements**
-- **Data Retrieval:** What does the user need to be able to view in the system?
+- **Data Retrieval**

-The user needs to be able to view the words for the typing test which has randomised words, which will end once the user has typed the set amount of words words.
+The user needs to be able to view the words for the typing test which has randomised words, which will end once the user has typed the set number of words.
 The system will then gather the data from the user's test and calculate the WPM (Words Per Minute) from it.

-- **User Interface:** What is required for the user to interact with the system?
+- **User Interface**

 They need to be able to type the displayed words so that they can test their typing skills.
-There will also be an option to select the amount of words the user wants to do, and the default will be 25.
+There will also be an option to select the number of words the user wants to do, and the default will be 25.
 If the user makes an error during the typing test, they will lose accuracy.
 There will also be an exit button on the UI or on the window.

-- **Data Display:** What information does the user need to obtain from the system?
-What needs to be output for the user?
+- **Data Display**

 The user will get their results for the typing test.
 It will show their WPM from the typing test that they completed, as well as how long it took them to type all of it.

 ### **Non-functional Requirements**
-- **Performance:** How well does the system need to perform?
+- **Performance**

 The system needs to be able to register the input from the user without a big delay for a quick measurement when calculating the results from the user's test.

-- **Reliability:** How reliable does the system and data need to be?
+- **Reliability**

-The program needs to be fully reliable, as any innacuracies when gathering the data will result an inaccurate display of the WPM.
+The program needs to be fully reliable, as any inaccuracies when gathering the data will result an inaccurate display of the WPM.

-- **Usability and Accessibility:** How easy to navigate does the system need to be?
-What instructions will we need for users to access the system?
+- **Usability and Accessibility**

 The system navigation needs to be easy to use with minimalistic design featuring the main parts of the test as well as other elements.
 There will also be a guide on how to use the program within the README.md file.

 ## **Determining Specifications**
 ### **Functional Specifications**
 - **User Requirements**
-    - What does the user need to be able to do?
-List all specifications here.

-The user needs to be able to start the test, write the displayed words, which then they will recieve their feedback.
+The user needs to be able to start the test, write the displayed words, which then they will receive their feedback.
 The system should be easy to use and allow the user to reset or exit the test whenever it is needed.

 - **Inputs & Outputs**
-    - What inputs will the system need to accept and what outputs will it need to display?

 In the test, the user will take the keyboard's input from the user as they do the test, and will display statistics while the user is typing, such as time passed during the test or words typed, etc.

 - **Core Features**
-    - At its core, what specifically does the program need to be able to do?

 The essential features that the program needs to are displaying the passage of text, show the statistics while doing the test, and calculate the inputs from the user and clearly display the results on the graphical user interface (GUI).

 - **User Interaction**
-    - How will users interact with the system (e.g. command-line, GUI?) and what information will it need to provide to help users navigate?

 Users will interact with the program with a GUI with clear navigation, where they are able to complete the test and view their results on how well they did.

 - **Error Handling**
-    - What possible errors could you face that need to be handled by the system?

-Some errors that can happen in the program include empty inputs, not following the specified words for the test, etc. The program must be able to handle these problems without breaking the whole system as it would result in a big inconvenience.
+Some errors that can happen in the program include empty inputs, not following the specified words for the test, etc. The program must be able to handle these problems without breaking the entire system as it would result in a big inconvenience.

 ### **Non-functional Specifications**
 - **Performance**
-    - How quickly should we try to get the system to perform tasks, what efficiency is required to maintain user engagement?
-How can we ensure our program remains efficient?

 The system will need to respond instantly to the user's input.
 A fast system response keeps the users engaged, so the program needs to be optimized to keep it running without delays or any problems.

 - **Useability / Accessibility**
-    - How might you make your application more accessible?
-What could you do with the User Interface to improve usability?

 To improve accessibility in the program, there could be support such as readable fonts, larger buttons, as well as adding different languages.
-The usability can be improved by not making the UI too complex and making it a simple design.
+The usability can be improved by not making the UI too complex and making it a plain design.

 - **Reliability**
-    - What could perhaps not crash the whole system, but could be an issue and needs to be addressed?
-Data integrity?
-Illogical calculation?
-Menu navigation going to wrong places?

-Some minor errors that could happen in the system include innacurate WPM calculations or not getting the raw input from the user.
+Some minor errors that could happen in the system include inaccurate WPM calculations or not getting the raw input from the user.
 These problems will need to be tested to ensure the program runs smoothly.

 ### **Use Cases**
-- **Actors:** Who interacts with the system (e.g., user, external system).
+- **Actors**

 Someone who wants to test their typing skills using the application.

-- **Preconditions:** Conditions that must be met before the use case starts.
+- **Preconditions**

 The application needs to be open and running, with the words for the test loaded and ready to be started.

-- **Main Flow:** The step-by-step process of how the interaction occurs.
+- **Main Flow**

 1. The user opens the application
 2. They select the configurations for the test.